antiparticle25/genomic_data_solutions/README.md

 **Top:** Annual growth in sequencing expenditures, peaking in recent years.
 Illumina remains the leading platform, but the steady rise in PacBio and Nanopore indicates increasing adoption of long-read technologies.

-**Bottom:** Break down of total sequencing expenditure by instrument model, underscoring the market dominance of platforms like Illumina NovaSeq 6000 and MiSeq.
+**Bottom:** Break down of total sequencing expenditure by instrument model (cummulative from 2016 until 2024), underscoring the market dominance of platforms like Illumina NovaSeq 6000 and MiSeq.

 ## Run Costs and Throughput by Platform